ALTCS Benefit Planning

 ALTCS Planning should cost $8,000 and up.

 You can pay $8,000 and up to have a law firm perform ALTCS planning if you would like, but we think that the money saved using our firm’s services should be spent on your family.
 Our fees are many times 30% to 50% less than our competitors.
 This doesn’t mean you get 30% to 50% less work, it just means you pay less, so your loved ones have more.
-In some law firms, the attorney himself or someone in the firm may be a registered securities agent, which means if he or she recommends an annuity for your loved one, the firm may be collecting a sizeable commission on top of the fees you are paying to the firm.
+In some law firms, the attorney himself or someone in the firm may be a registered securities agent, which means if they recommend an annuity for your loved one, the firm may be collecting a sizeable commission on top of the fees you are paying to the firm.

 ALTCS takes you or your loved one’s house, car, and belongings once you or a loved one qualify for help.

-This is not always true.
 Although states are mandated to perform “estate recovery,” this doesn’t happen until after the death of the ALTCS member.
 We can provide information about exemptions and waivers from estate recovery.

 If you or a loved one have given away money or assets, you or your loved one won’t qualify for help for at least 5 years.